EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 8 min read

-• SharePoint Lists - Ideal for structured, tabular data with defined columns, lookups, and calculated fields that map cleanly to relational data models
+• SharePoint Lists — Structured, tabular data with defined columns, lookups, and calculated fields.
+Maps cleanly to relational data models.

-• Document Libraries - Provide metadata-rich file repositories where column values, content types, and managed metadata can be queried as data points
+• Document Libraries — Metadata-rich file repositories where column values, content types, and managed metadata can be queried as data points.

-• Microsoft Graph API - Offers a unified REST endpoint for accessing SharePoint sites, lists, drives, and items programmatically with granular permissions
+• Microsoft Graph API — Unified REST endpoint for accessing SharePoint sites, lists, drives, and items programmatically with granular permissions.

-• SharePoint REST API - Provides direct OData-based access to list data, site properties, and user information with support for filtering, sorting, and pagination
+• SharePoint REST API — OData-based access to list data, site properties, and user information with filtering, sorting, and pagination support.

-• SharePoint Online Connector - Pre-built connectors in Power BI, Power Automate, and Power Apps that abstract API complexity for citizen developers
+• SharePoint Online Connector — Pre-built connectors in Power BI, Power Automate, and Power Apps that abstract API complexity for business analysts.

 Connecting SharePoint to Power BI